Sealed Class in C# with examples

 sealed class in C#

-The purpose of a sealed class is to show that it is highly specialized and does not need to extend to add new functionality through inheritance.
-This is because it modifies or overrides its behavior.
+The main purpose of a sealed class is to indicate that it is highly specialized and does not require any additional functionality through inheritance.
+It means that it cannot be extended to add new behaviors or modify its existing behavior.

 using System;